 As a long island like peninsula in Atlantic Canada, Nova Scotia’s coasts have been protected for centuries by several faithful lighthouses.
-In fact these historic buildings are now landmarks of the touristic Lighthouse Route, a trip to not be missed when visiting this region.
+These historic buildings are now touristic landmarks.
+When you go there you shouldn’t miss the Lighthouse Route – you will not regret.

 #2.
 Pubnico, Yarmouth area

-#3, Digby on the Bay of Fundy was the place where we took a small Ferry to go East, so the only light house I’ve seen was this one that was transformed into a restaurant
+#3, Digby on the Bay of Fundy: a lighthouse that has been transformed into a restaurant.
+This was the place where we took a small Ferry to go East.
+I gave to this one a painterly look in the digital media.

 #5a.
-The lighthouse of Louisburg, on the South-East part of Cape Breton has helped the sea navigation to the Fortress of Louisbourg, and has been destroyed and restored several times during the battles between French and English during 1730 and 1758 – more on this later…
+The lighthouse of Louisburg.
+On the South-East part of Cape Breton this lighthouse has helped the sea navigation to the Fortress of Louisbourg.
+It has been destroyed several times during the battles between French and English during 1730 and 1758.
+I photographed it in a sunny September day.

 #5b.
-The lighthouse at Gabarus, Cape Breton, a small fishing village South-East of the island
+The lighthouse at Gabarus, Cape Breton.
+Gabarus is a small fishing village South-East of the island

 I really liked this one, so I made an enhanced version of it: